hku-mars/IKFoM/README.md

 Eigen::Matrix<double, Eigen::Dynamic, 1> h_dyn_share(state &s, esekfom::dyn_share_datastruct<double> &dyn_share_data)
 {
-	if(dyn_share_data.converge) {} // this value is true means iteration is converged dyn_share_data.valid = false; // the iteration stops before convergence when this value is false dyn_share_data.h_x = H_x; // H_x is the result matrix of the first differentiation dyn_share_data.h_v = H_v; // H_v is the result matrix of the second differentiation
-	dyn_share_data.R = R; // R is the measurement noise covariance dyn_share_data.z = z; // z is the obtained measurement
+	if(dyn_share_data.converge) {} // this value is true means iteration is converged if(condition) share_data.valid = false; // the iteration stops before convergence when this value is false if other conditions are satified dyn_share_data.h_x = H_x; // H_x is the result matrix of the first differentiation dyn_share_data.h_v = H_v; // H_v is the result matrix of the second differentiation dyn_share_data.R = R; // R is the measurement noise covariance dyn_share_data.z = z; // z is the obtained measurement

+	Eigen::Matrix<double, Eigen::Dynamic, 1> h;
+	h(0) = s.pos[0];
+	return h;
 }
+This function would be called during ekf update, and the output function and its derivatives, the measurement and the measurement noise would be obtained from this one union function
 ```
 6. Instantiate an **esekf** object **kf** and initialize it with initial or default state and covariance.
 (1) initial state and covariance: